hvpham-yorku/gourmet_guide-group_15/doc/sprint2/README.md

 **Install and Setup MongoDB**

-If you do not have MongoDB installed on your computer https://www.mongodb.com/docs/manual/installation/ follow this guide.
+If you do not have MongoDB installed on your computer, follow this guide: https://www.mongodb.com/docs/manual/installation/ .

 Now that you have installed MongoDB onto your computer.
 To link your database to your backend follow the steps below.